mannyray/fractalMapping/README.md

 Some additional requirements and commands may be required for the directories.
 Those requirements will be described when appropriate.

+TODO:
+input type
+can only handle mod 8 by 8 images...

 <h2>
 <a name="lf">
 Library Features